 Clive’s dream of opening a museum was realised with the help of Tates of Sussex when they re-vamped the South Downs Heritage Centre within their garden centre in Hassocks, West Sussex.
-‘The Budding Museum of Gardening’ was opened in March 2016, still a work in progress but he is certainly achieving his ambition to create a focal point to promote the charity further.
+‘The Museum of Gardening’ was opened in March 2016.

-The museum is now generating a regular flow of donations in addition to other events Clive attends with the help of a few volunteers.
+The museum helps to generate a regular flow of donations in addition to other events Clive attends with the help of a few volunteers.

 Please explore our website to learn more of the charity’s current activities.